 ASCL believes that rapid change is needed in the diversity of school and college leaders; removing the barriers that prevent individuals with protected characteristics from reaching senior leadership roles in schools and colleges will help to ensure the best outcomes for all pupils.

-ASCL's equalities plan identifies six key priorities for the academic year 2017/18:
+ASCL's equalities plan identifies seven key priorities for the academic year 2017/18:

 Improve ASCL’s equalities data collection as both an employer and in the collection of data from members.

 Improve communication and signposting of equalities networks and services for members.